 - Students must demonstrate that they are qualified to enroll in postsecondary education by having an earned high school diploma or GED - Students must be enrolled or accepted for enrollment as a matriculated student working toward a degree, certificate or diploma. - Students must meet satisfactory academic progress standards in accordance with the College's academic standing policy and the standards for aid - Students are expected to attend classes and do the work.
 Mid-semester grades will be monitored.
 Students not making satisfactory academic progress AND found as not attending classes may be subject to a reduction or elimination of financial aid assistance. - Students must be a U.S. citizen or eligible non-citizen with a valid social security number. - Students sign a statement on the FAFSA or FAFSA Renewal that certifies that they will use federal student aid for educational purposes only. - Male students ages 18 through 25 must comply with Selective Service Registration. - Students cannot be in default on a federally funded loan or owe a refund on a federal student grant. - Students who change majors will be allotted the amount of time needed to complete the new program without regard to time spent in previous course work provided the student was making financial aid academic progress at the time of change. - Students may receive financial aid for repeated courses only if the original grade in the course was below a "C". - Students may not receive financial aid for audited courses. - Students must be enrolled for at least six credit hours for most financial aid programs.
-Students are limited to 12 semesters of fulltime/lifetime PELL grants. - Students applying for a Federal Direct Stafford Loan must complete Direct Loan Entrance Counseling regarding the rights and responsibilities of the student borrower and a Master Promissory Note (MPN).
+Students are limited to 12 semesters of full-time/lifetime PELL grants. - Students applying for a Federal Direct Stafford Loan must complete Direct Loan Entrance Counseling regarding the rights and responsibilities of the student borrower and a Master Promissory Note (MPN).

-NOTE: Students who have received federal student loans will receive loan exit counseling if they are graduating, leave school, or enroll less than half time.
-The exit process provides information about the rights and responsibilities of a borrower entering repayment of federal student loans.
+NOTE: Students who have received federal student loans are required to complete loan exit counseling if they are graduating, leave school, or enroll less than half time.
+The exit counseling process provides information about the rights and responsibilities of a borrower entering repayment on their federal student loans.

-Withdrawals & Return of Title IV Federal Financial Aid
+Withdrawals & Return to Title IV Federal Financial Aid

-All students receiving financial aid and withdrawing (officially or unofficially) from the College should contact the Financial Aid Office prior to withdrawing to determine the impact on their financial aid.
-Federal regulations require a Return of Title IV Funds calculation for students who receive federal financial aid and withdraw at or before the 60% period of the semester.
-The withdrawal calculation will be performed based on the number of semester days completed.
-As an example, if a student completes 25% of the semester, the student has earned 25% of the assistance he/she was originally scheduled to receive.
+All students receiving financial aid and withdrawing from the College either officially or unofficially, should contact the Financial Aid Office prior to withdrawing.
+The Financial Aid Office will help to determine the impact on the student's financial aid.
+Federal regulations require a Return to Title IV Funds calculation for students who receive federal financial aid and withdraw at or before the 60% period of the semester.
+The withdrawal calculation will be performed based on the number of days the student completed in the semester.
+For an example, if a student completes 25% of the semester, the student will have earned 25% of the assistance they were originally scheduled to receive.
 This means that 75% of the scheduled award remains unearned and must be returned to the Federal Government.
-Once a student completes more than 60% of the semester, all (100%) of their assistance has been earned and the Return of Title IV Funds calculation is not required.
+If a student completes more than 60% of the semester, all (100%) of their assistance has been earned.